drtrigon/fpgarduino-icestorm/README.md

   * 11.ArduinoISP
     * (TODO: BitBanged/software SPI, USE_OLD_STYLE_WIRING, RESET/PIN_MOSI/PIN_MISO/PIN_SCK/etc. to use gpio (0-7), needs delayMicroseconds - see comment below ...)
   * Other Libraries:
-    * SSD1306Ascii: SoftSpi128x64 (compiles, not tested - size big; 157988 - need hardware for testing)
+    * (TODO: SSD1306Ascii SoftSpi128x64 compiles with huge size of 157988 bytes and does not work yet - it should be fairly simple to make it work - should have a proper Print class definition)
     * (TODO: PJON ???)